 16.4 If we close the account in full and make repayment to you in person or by post, then you will have no further right or interest in the account.

 16.5 We can close the account if the amount in it is below the minimum for that account.
 We will give you at least 60 days written notice before doing this.
 During this period, you can pay in more money to bring the balance up to the minimum.
-During any period when the balance is below the minimum amount we will pay a reduced rate of interest.

 16.6 If you close your cash ISA during a tax year in which subscriptions have been made, you will not be able to invest in another cash ISA until the next tax year.
 Our cash ISAs are not flexible.

 16.7 We will notify you in writing if you fail to satisfy the provisions of the ISA Regulations thereby causing your cash ISA to become void.
 A cash ISA can only be made void on instruction from HM Revenue & Customs.
 Your cash ISA will be closed if it no longer satisfies the ISA Regulations and becomes void.